alphagov/whitehall/STYLEGUIDE.md

     ./admin/views/
     ./admin/helpers/

-Views are view-specific scripts and as with the css, their file path & name should exactly mirror the view template or partial it applies to.
+Views are view-specific scripts and as with the css, their file path and name should exactly mirror the view template or partial it applies to.

 Helpers are scripts which cannot be associated with any particular view.
 These may be scripts which are loaded everywhere (such as the script which prevents forms from being submited twice), or may be scripts which apply to multiple different not-necessarily-related views.

-Namespaces should be kept simple and all constructors should be under 'GOVUK'.
-The javascript layer is thin for whitehall and so (at least at present) there's no need to use deeper namespaces.
+Namespaces should be kept simple and all constructors should be under `GOVUK`.
+The JavaScript layer is thin for whitehall and so (at least at present) there's no need to use deeper namespaces.

 ## Script initialisation